Christendom and the Monarchies

 "Go ye therefore and teach ye all nations." - Matthew 28:19

-A nation is baptized when its public life receives the faith, not as decoration, but as governing truth.
+A nation is baptized when its public life receives the Faith not as a decorative attachment, but as governing truth.
 The mission to nations includes rulers, laws, and institutions.
 Catholic teaching never reduced conversion to private interiority.

 The Old Testament repeatedly shows rulers judged by fidelity or infidelity to God's law.[1]
 In the New Testament, kings and governors are summoned to repentance, and peoples are called to discipleship.[2]

 Christ's command is universal.
-If nations are included in the command, nations are also bound by obedience.
+The nations are not spectators of the Gospel.
+They are addressed by it.

-St. Ambrose corrected emperors publicly when justice was violated.
-St. Leo the Great defended both doctrine and right order against civil and doctrinal chaos.
-St. Thomas More accepted death rather than affirm unlawful claims of supremacy.
+St. Ambrose corrected emperors publicly when justice was violated.[3]
+St. Leo the Great defended doctrine and right order against civil and doctrinal chaos.[4]
+St. Thomas More accepted death rather than affirm unlawful supremacy.[5]

-These witnesses reveal the same principle: rulers are not above truth.
+These witnesses teach one principle clearly: rulers are not above truth.

 Present confusion includes both the claims of the Vatican II antichurch and the claims of secular political power.